bmaupin/motorola-boot-animations/README.md

 - Should be compatible with all versions of the Moto G, including LTE versions (see below for compatibility)
 - Carrier branding removed
 - Warning message removed for phones with unlocked bootloaders
+- Unlocked boot loader required for installation (root not required)

 #### Installation
 See: [Installation](https://github.com/bmaupin/motorola-boot-animations/wiki/Installation)